oshriagronov/Simon-Game/README.md

 <img src="./public/assets/images/gameover-screen.jpg" alt="gameover screen" width="600" height="600">

 ## Getting Started
-just download the project files and open the index.html .
+Just download the project files and open the index.html

 ## Acknowledgements
 I would like to thank to Dr. Angela Yu for creating the great course "The Complete 2023 Web Development Bootcamp"